bodybank-sdk/BodyBank-SDK-JS/readme_i18n/README_en.md

 Bodygram is a system for estimating body size of human with a few parameters.
 You throw a "body size estimation request" (which we'll call just an "estimation request") to our server via this SDK, and after some seconds you'll receive an estimation result asyncrounously.

-> Note: This SDK is for browser use, not for server.
+> Note: This SDK is developed assuming usecase on front-end, not server.

 > Note: This SDK is made for modern mobile use, assuming ES6 (ECMAScript 2015) is supported.

 This SDK takes care of...